Kim Jin-il

 Kim Jin-Il (born October 26, 1985) is a South Korean football player who, as of 2012 is playing for Yangju Citizen FC.

 He was joined K-League side Pohang Steelers in 2004 season.
-In two season of Pohang, He played only 1 game for Korean FA Cup.
+In two seasons of Pohang, He played only 1 game for Korean FA Cup.

 After release from Pohang, he moved Korea National League side Busan Transportation Corporation FC.
 He was played 21 games and 8 goals, 1 assist for 2007 season.
 He finished the 2008 season as Busan's top scorer and Korea National League's 2nd scorer with 18 goals.

-From 2009, Kim play at newly formed Gangwon FC as founding member.
+From 2009, Kim plays at newly formed Gangwon FC as founding member.

 In July 2010, He move back to Korea National League side Goyang Kookmin Bank FC due to long-time injury.